 Remote Command :TRIGger: <measurement>[:SEQuence]:IQ:SOURce EXTernal1 EXTernal2 IMMediate IQMag IDEMod QDEMod IINPut QINPut AIQMag</measurement> :TRIGger: <measurement>[:SEQuence]:IQ:SOURce?</measurement> Example TRIG:WAVeform:SOUR IQM Selects I/Q magnitude triggering for the IQ Waveform measurement and the I/Q input Notes Not all measurements have all the trigger sources available to them.
 Check the trigger source documentation for your specific measurement to see what sources are available.
 Not all trigger sources are available for each input.
-For the I/Q Trigger Source, the following trigger sources are available: -IMMediate - free run triggering -EXTernal1 (or EXTernal) - triggers on an externally connected trigger source on the rear panel -EXTernal2 - triggers on an externally connected trigger source on the front panel -IQMag - triggers on the magnitude of the I/Q signal -IDEMod - triggers on the I/Q signal's demodulated I voltage -QDEMod - triggers on the I/Q signal's demodulated Q voltage -IINPut - triggers on the I channel's ADC voltage -QINPut - triggers on the Q channel's ADC voltage -AIQMag - triggers on the magnitude of the auxiliary receiver channel I/Q signal OPC should be used after requesting data.
+For the I/Q Trigger Source, the following trigger sources are available:

+-IMMediate - free run triggering -EXTernal1 (or EXTernal) - triggers on an externally connected trigger source on the rear panel -EXTernal2 - triggers on an externally connected trigger source on the front panel -IQMag - triggers on the magnitude of the I/Q signal -IDEMod - triggers on the I/Q signal's demodulated I voltage -QDEMod - triggers on the I/Q signal's demodulated Q voltage -IINPut - triggers on the I channel's ADC voltage -QINPut - triggers on the Q channel's ADC voltage -AlQMag - triggers on the magnitude of the auxiliary receiver channel I/Q signal OPC should be used after requesting data.
 This will hold off any subsequent changes to the selected trigger source, until after the sweep is completed and the data is returned.
 Available ranges, and from mode to mode presets can vary Status Bits/OPC dependencies The Status Operation Register bit 5 "Waiting for Trigger" is set at the same time as the Sweeping or Measuring bit is set.
 It is cleared when the trigger actually occurs (that is, after the trigger event occurs and all the applicable trigger criteria have been met).
 A corresponding pop-up message ("Waiting for trigger") is generated if no trigger signal appears after approximately 2 sec.
 This message goes away when a trigger signal appears.
-11 trigger level and polarity requirements.
+Initial S/W Revision Prior to A.02.00

+The trigger menus let you select the trigger source and trigger settings for a sweep or measurement.
+In triggered operation (basically, any trigger source other than Free Run), the analyzer will begin a sweep or measurement only with the selected trigger conditions are met, generally when your trigger source signal meets the specified trigger level and polarity requirements.
 (In FFT measurements, the trigger controls when the data acquisition begins for FFT conversion.)

-The trigger menus let you select the trigger source and trigger settings for a sweep or measurement.
-In triggered operation (basically, any trigger source other than Free Run), the analyzer will begin a sweep or measurement only with the selected trigger conditions are met, generally when your trigger source signal meets the specified